MiningCryptoLive/web-ui/README.md

-# Miningcore.UI by GetBlok.io
+# Miningcore.UI by MiningCryptoLive
-Miningcore UI for the Coinfoundry Miningcore Pool, customized for GetBlok.io
+Miningcore UI for the Miningcore Pool, customized for MiningCryptoLive

-# NOTE: THIS REPOSITORY IS DEPRECATED AND NO LONGER MAINTAINED.

 How to install & Configure